 Our Skye adventure began early in the morning.
 We had planned making a few stops along the way, and were looking forward to seeing the beautiful Isle of Skye again.

-After making a couple of stops at Tyndrum and Fort William for coffee breaks, our next planned stop was at Eileen Donan Castle where we had a nice lunch, and of course took in the castle tour once again.
+After making stops at Tyndrum and Fort William for coffee, our next planned stop was at Eileen Donan Castle where we had lunch, and of course took in the castle tour.

-As we were crossing the Skye Bridge, I could sense Rose was as excited as I was, as we weaved our way to Portree to pick up groceries to take to the holiday cottage we had booked.
+As we crossed the Skye Bridge, I could sense Rose was as excited as I was.
+We weaved our way to Portree to pick up groceries to take to the holiday cottage we had booked.

-Now fully loaded, the last leg of the trip was most welcome, as we looked forward to arriving at the cottage around 6 o’clock that evening.
+Now fully loaded, setting off on the last leg of the trip was most welcome, as we looked forward to arriving at the cottage around 6 o’clock that evening.